RRZE-HPC/PMACS/README.md

 ## Workshop agenda

-The remaining agenda will be published as soon as the number of papers is finalized.
+The agenda will be published as soon as the number of papers is finalized.

+**Keynote**:
+The keynote will be given my Dmitry Nikitenko from Lomonosov Moscow State University (Russia)

 **Information from the Euro-Par workshop committee**:
 * A small fee will be required from all accepted papers (amount currently unknown)